matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 45) Protect your apps from DDoS and common vulnerabilities?
 Answer: Cloud Armour.

-46) Scan and find common vulnerabilities like cross-site-scripting (XSS) in your App Engine apps.
+46) Scan and find common vulnerabilities like cross-site-scripting (XSS) in your App Engine apps?
 Answer: Web security scanner.

 47) Find out which storage bucket contains sensitive data?